marcovisentin/thrads-chatbot/README.md

-# React ChatBot with Mistral Integration
+# Thrads Ad-Enabled Chatbot with Mistral Integration

 Thrads is an ad platform designed to help chatbot developers monetize their AI-driven products while enabling advertisers to engage users with meaningful, context-aware ads.
 By integrating our API, developers can effortlessly add ads to their chatbots without disrupting the user experience.
 Advertisers can run hyper-targeted campaigns based on conversational context, making the ads feel natural and relevant.